mobiledeliverydays/mobiledeliverydays-website/general/open-space-format/index.md

 You may ask people to put their name on sessions they want to attend.
 More than one session per slot is OK… (law of two feet <img src="http://me.andering.com/wp-includes/images/smilies/icon_smile.gif" alt=":)" /> ).
 This gives conveners an idea of how busy their session is going to be.
 It gives participants an image of how the break-out session is going.

-People may shuffle sessions around, or merge sessions as they are dciding where to go.
+People may shuffle sessions around, or merge sessions as they are deciding where to go.
 Have a wiki where people can record outcomes of sessions, or provide paper forms for note-taking during sessions (recording who attended, a summary of the session and outcomes/questions for further work) that you can collect into a ‘book of proceedings’.

 The facilitators’ role in this bit of the conference is to answer questions, and make sure everyone has the materials they need to run their break-out session.
 They do not (in principle) intervene in the sessions - the participants are supposed to self-organize.